-CM: This one [Viene Qui Bella] becomes has an image related to a sculpture that becomes a scaffolding to hang things on in the painting.
+CM: Viene Qui Bella has an image related to a sculpture that becomes a scaffolding to hang things on in the painting.
 This is the sculpture [showing me on her computer, a ceramic piece The Orator by George Stark] and it satisfies these things that I am interested in: it’s abstract, it’s kind of decorative, it’s also figurative, it’s pretty sexy, it could be a person making a gesture, it also sets up a form that I play back and forth with.
 Once it made it into the painting, the form became very flat, so it starts to look almost like a logo.

-That painting [Viene Qui Bella], I have two versions of it.
+I have two versions of Viene Qui Bella.
 They’re both unfinished.
 I haven’t figured out the bottom of the painting, as you can tell.
 You’re seeing me test out all these things!

 RKS: How much testing do you do?

 CM: It might take me three or four days to figure out a color.
 I just keep changing the color.
 Again, this painting [second version of Viene Qui Bella] is pretty complicated so I need to test a lot of it.
 I can’t just put a dab and go “Oh yeah that’ll work.”
 I need to paint out a lot, like with this gold color.
 But I still can’t decide what I think.
 I have paintings that work at different speeds, this painting I have worked on for a couple of months.
 This painting with its back to us is like a week and a half old and it is almost finished.
 It depends.